mtscott/mtscott.github.io/hobbies.md

   <article>
     <h2>Hobbies</h2>
 <p> As I mentioned above, I love reading books, a hobby I picked back up during the pandemic.
 I have been reading a lot of Kazuo Ishiguro and Douglas Stewart recently.
 I would say my favorite author is John Steinbeck.
 My dream goal, or my "magnum opus" would be to read <i>Ulysses</i> by James Joyce and understand all of the allusions and references, but I am far away from that goal.
 I am always open to book recommendations. </p>
-<p> I recently completed the San Francisco half-marathon, and now I am training for the Chicago marathon in mid October 2024, so please send podcast recommendations for my Saturday Long Runs!
+<p> I recently completed the San Francisco half-marathon, and now I am training for my first marathon (hopefully in 2025), so please send podcast recommendations for my Saturday Long Runs!
 If you want to follow my running journey, my Strava is <a href = "https://www.strava.com/athletes/112139544"> here</a>. </p>
 <p> Lastly, I am getting into web programming (I mean you are reading this because of the new hobby), and I have taught myself HTML just for this website.
 Any advise or ways you think this website can be improved, please reach out to me.</p>
   </article>